Ghost Hunters TV show – Fake?

 A MATTER OF INTEGRITY

-Jason and Grant are good friends.
-I see them at least once a year and we’ve chatted over breakfasts, lunches, dinners and at parties.
-We exchange emails when something is of mutual concern.
+Jason and Grant are my friends.
+I’ve spent a lot of time with them.
+We’ve chatted over breakfasts, lunches, dinners, and at events and parties.
+We used to exchange emails when something was of mutual concern.

-If the show’s production company said, “We want you to fake this,” Jay and Grant would reply, “We’d quit rather than do that.”
+If the show’s production company said, “We want you to fake this,” Jason would reply, “I’d quit rather than do that.”

 DID IT HAPPEN?